Does The CFDA's Trump-Backing Board Member Contradict Its Own Mission?

 Lorenz tells Refinery29 she decided to do something and speak out against the CFDA because she felt dismissed when she reached out to Steven Kolb, the CFDA’S president and CEO, to ask if other designers had expressed any concerns about Ross's affiliation to Trump.
 “This indifference was all I needed to remove myself,” she says.
 Since posting her statement to Instagram, Lorenz says the supportive, positive response has been overwhelming.
 “I know there is a huge population watching fashion very closely to what CEOs and leaders do and stand for in these times.
 They are looking for leaders to take lead.
 To be the voice.
 To be an ally.
 Cate Blanchett wore my earrings last night simply because her stylist was inspired to support.”

 Indeed, her letter poses compelling questions.
-How much transparency should we expect from the brands and organizations we trust, if any at all?
-And in the case of the CFDA, does Ross’ presence on its board keep the organization from fulfilling its mission?
+How much transparency should we expect from the brands and organisations we trust, if any at all?
+And in the case of the CFDA, does Ross’ presence on its board keep the organisation from fulfilling its mission?

 Stephen Ross is the owner of the Miami Dolphins, Equinox, and SoulCycle, and he is the chairman and majority owner for The Related Companies, which developed the recently opened shopping complex Hudson Yards.
 As previously reported, when the news broke of Ross's fundraiser, there were immediate cries of protest.
 People across the country cancelled their Equinox memberships and vowed to never visit SoulCycle again.
 Designer Prabal Gurung revealed he’d been in talks with Hudson Yards to host the 10th anniversary of his fashion brand, but he will no longer work with the company.